-On August 9, 2018, we completed the sale of our wholly-owned subsidiary, KMG America Corporation, or KMG, to Continental General Insurance Company, or CGIC, a Texas-based insurance company wholly owned by HC2 Holdings, Inc., a diversified holding company.
-KMG's subsidiary, Kanawha Insurance Company, or KIC, includes our closed block of non-strategic commercial long-term care policies.
+On August 9, 2018, we completed the sale of KMG to Continental General Insurance Company, or CGIC, a Texas-based insurance company wholly owned by HC2 Holdings, Inc., a diversified holding company.
+KMG's subsidiary, Kanawha Insurance Company, or KIC, included our closed block of non-strategic commercial long-term care policies.
 Upon closing, we funded the transaction with approximately \$190 million of parent company cash contributed into KMG, subject to customary adjustments, in addition to the transfer of approximately \$160 million of statutory capital with the sale.
 In connection with the sale of KMG, we recognized a pretax loss, including transaction costs, of \$786 million and a corresponding \$452 million tax benefit.